 Looking toward the end, Revelation 11:15 says that “the kingdoms of this world are become the kingdoms of our Lord, and of his Christ…”

 Note that it does not say that the kingdoms of this world have become the institutional church (although the church is a very important part of the Kingdom).
-Note also that it is not some one-world nationless reality at the end of time—there are still plural “kingdoms of this world”.
+Note also that it is not some one-world nationless reality at the end of time like some modern globalists like to imagine—there are still plural “kingdoms of this world”.

 Thus, the end goal that history is moving towards is Christian nations, not merely unconnected individual believers.